 TRAVEL APPROVAL PROCESS AND RECORDKEEPING

 - Student drivers must complete a UHV Travel Request for each trip and obtain the necessary approvals prior to travel.
 The travel request form will be used for record keeping purposes since the travel request information will include the name of each traveler, the dates of travel, mode of travel, destination and the purpose of the trip.
 Although the name of each passenger must be listed on the travel request form (phone # is also recommended) passengers are not required to sign the travel request.
+(References)

 - University employees who will be driving (including student employee drivers), must have an acceptable driver’s background check on file in accordance with University Policy F-2.
-The Finance Travel Coordinator will verify this requirement.
+The Department Travel Coordinator will verify this requirement.